 One argument in favour considers a condition called SAD or ‘seasonal affective disorder’ – a type of depression occurring in winter, triggered by a lack of sunlight … ahh, those winter blues!
 If white light can have such a powerful impact on our mood, coloured light might similarly affect us.

-Indeed, a study carried out in 2015 (link below) found Colour Therapy to be a valid and effective complementary treatment.
+Indeed, a study carried out in 2015 found colour therapy to be a valid and effective complementary treatment.
 Patients were exposed to light of different colours, and were then asked to complete a questionnaire.
-The results suggested that Colour Therapy may be helpful for a variety of conditions, such as breast cancer (red), hypertension (blue), depression and stress (green) and stomach ulcers (yellow).
+The results suggested that colour therapy may be helpful for a variety of conditions.
+See our range of awareness ribbon pins that have a colour for each condition.

 What are the meanings or influences behind each colour?